FLEX-Operation

 OperationScenario_BehaviorProfile

-Hourly behavior profiles from FLEX-Behavior (optional)
+Hourly behavior profiles from FLEX-Behavior (appliance demand, hot water, occupancy)

 OperationScenario_DrivingProfile_*